 About me

-I am a first-year Ph.D. student in the Allen School of Computer Science and Engineering at the University of Washington, advised by Yulia Tsvetkov.
+I am a second year Ph.D. student in the Allen School of Computer Science and Engineering at the University of Washington, advised by Yulia Tsvetkov.
 I do research in Natural Language Processing, and I'm particularly interested in using computational methods to model and potentially discover cognitive processes.

 Before grad school, I received my B.S. and M.S.E. at Johns Hopkins with majors in Computer Science, Cognitive Science (linguistics focus), and Applied Mathematics (statistics focus).
 I worked as a research assistant at the Center for Language and Speech Processing advised by Philipp Koehn and Kenton Murray.

-My research interests: Natural Language Processing, Multilingual NLP, Clinical Reasoning, Social Reasoning, Human-Centered NLP
+My research interests: NLP, Clinical Reasoning, Social Reasoning, Human-Centered NLP, Multilinguality, and more!

 Please contact me at stelli [at] cs.washington.edu if you are interested in my work!